 and an Expulsion Appeal Form by the principal.
-The Notice of Expulsion describes the reasons why you are being expelled.
+The Notice of Expulsion describes the grounds for the expulsion, reason why you are being expelled, date when the expulsion is to start and your right to appeal the decision

 The principal will contact you to discuss and implement a Transition Plan to a new setting.
 They will work with you and your family to understand your skills and aspirations and coordinate supports.